Tariq H. Chaudhri

 “I consider myself very lucky to have the opportunity to take the benefit of my education back to my hometown to serve the residents here.”

-Tariq H. Chaudhri has been a member of the litigation team at Rosner & Tucker, P.C. since 2010.
+Tariq H. Chaudhri has been a member of the litigation team at Rosner Law Offices, P.C. since 2010.
 A longtime resident of Cumberland County, he graduated from Vineland High School, where he received top honors.
 Tariq received his law degree from The College of New Jersey, where he interned at the New Jersey Office of the Attorney General.

 Tariq’s commitment to helping people began early in his legal career.
 In law school, he provided pro bono legal services to low-income individuals.
 As a litigator, he devotes his practice to assisting people who have been injured due to others’ negligence.
 As a member of the firm’s litigation team, he helps manage the pre-litigation department in addition to his work as a trial lawyer.
 He has taken numerous cases to verdict, including a $200,000 jury award in Cumberland County for injuries resulting from a motor vehicle collision.